We explain the law on kicking from your half into opposition territory

-World Rugby have unveiled five welfare-based law trials which will come into force, globally, on 1 August.
-Within this will be the 50:22 kick and several changes at the breakdown.
+Back in 2021, World Rugby unveiled five welfare-based law trials.
+Within that was the 50:22 kick (as well as several changes at the breakdown).

-With the 50:22 law in place, if an attacking team kicks the ball from anywhere in their own half and it bounces inside the opposition22 before going into touch, the kicking team gets the throw at the resultant lineout.
-The law has been used in Super Rugby AU already.
+With the 50:22 law in place, if an attacking team kicks the ball from anywhere in their own half and it bounces inside the opposition’s 22 before then bouncing into touch, the kicking team gets the throw at the resultant lineout.

-The hope is that with this law, more space will be freed up across the pitch as players drop back to field tactical kicks.
+When this kicking law came in the hope was that with it, more space will be freed up across the pitch as players drop back to field tactical kicks.

-the goal-line drop-out will also be trialled globally, while three further law trials relating to the breakdown come in, including a trial law to prevent clearers at the breakdown from targeting the lower limbs of defenders – the hope is to avoid horrific injuries.
+The goal-line drop-out is another law trial that stuck as well as ones relating to the breakdown come in, including a trial law to prevent clearers at the breakdown from targeting the lower limbs of defenders – the hope is to avoid horrific injuries.